simonteozw/tp/docs/UserGuide.md

 Examples: `M delete m/CS2100`

-Remark: **IMPORTANT**: When you delete a module, the app will delete all of its related tasks & lessons, so check twice before you delete them!
+:warning: When you delete a module, the app will delete all of its related tasks & lessons, so check twice before you delete them!

 ## Lesson <a name="lesson"></a>